MericD/Bitcoin-Transaction-Parser/README.md

 Bitcoin Blockchain Data

 The Bitcoin blockchain data is loaded from binary .dat files.
-These were downloaded via the Bitcoin Core Wallet.
+These were downloaded via the Bitcoin Core Wallet https://bitcoincore.org/en/download/.

 After the corresponding transactions have been filtered, the found transactions are saved in a SQLite3 Database with their corresponding information.
 Finally, the transactions can be graphically displayed with the seaborn library.